 Making the decision to shift a company’s maintenance management from a spreadsheet to a Computerized Maintenance Management Software (CMMS) system can be a long and often difficult process.
 Change can be difficult - even if it is for the better.
 Concerns typically center on how difficult the process will be, how well maintenance staff will receive it, the amount of time it will take to implement and of course, what the costs will be.

 Things may become even more challenging once the hunt for the right and most cost effective CMMS for your company begins.
 Maintenance management software has become a burgeoning industry in recent years.
 As the demand for more efficient ways of managing company operations grows, CMMS vendors continue to respond by offering different options, features and price structures.
 A cursory search on Google for the keyword term, “CMMS companies” produced 625,000 website links.
 It’s no wonder that company owners and managers are finding the process of researching maintenance management software a daunting task.
 The following are some tips aimed at taking the confusion and frustration out of your CMMS search.

 Know your company’s needs

 No two companies are alike since differences exist in size, methods of operation, facility structure and staff culture.
-To find the best CMMS solution for your company, it is best to start by consulting with a team of people involved in your facility’s operations.
+To find the best CMMS software for your company, it is best to start by consulting with a team of people involved in your facility’s operations.
 These may include individuals who work in maintenance and/or who are outside contractors and vendors.
 These people will be in the best position to help you to determine the features needed to successfully transfer 100% of your maintenance management operations over to an automated software system.
 As a team, you can create a list of features that are required as well as a secondary wish list that include other features you’d find helpful but not necessary.
 Here are some frequently requested features:

 - Tracking monthly or quarterly maintenance repair costs

 - Reducing equipment downtime with preventive maintenance tools

 - Simple work order management and work order request forms